longhorn/website/content/docs/1.4.1/deploy/install/_index.md

 iscsi install successfully
 ```

+In rare cases, it may be required to modify the installed SELinux policy to get Longhorn working.
+If you are running
+an up-to-date version of a Fedora downstream distribution (e.g. Fedora, RHEL, Rocky, CentOS, etc.) and plan to leave
+SELinux enabled, see [the KB](../../../kb/troubleshooting-volume-attachment-fails-due-to-selinux-denials) for details.

 ### Installing NFSv4 client

 In Longhorn system, backup feature requires NFSv4, v4.1 or v4.2, and ReadWriteMany (RWX) volume feature requires NFSv4.1.
 Before installing NFSv4 client userspace daemon and utilities, make sure the client kernel support is enabled on each Longhorn node.